Pigmice2733/PyDriverStation/README.md

 This is a project to create a Python-based driver station for our Raspberry Pi minibots.

 ## Dependencies
 The driver station uses Qt as the GUI framework, this was chosen because it is a well maintained and documented cross-platform toolkit with bindings for Python.
-NetworkTables is used for commnuicaing with the robot over wifi, NetworkTables is used for compatibility reasons with RobotPy and WPILib.
+NetworkTables is used for communicating with the robot over wifi, NetworkTables is used for compatibility reasons with RobotPy and WPILib.
 Pygame is used for interfacing with usb joystick controllers. `pynetworktables`, `pyqt5` and `pygame` are all needed to run the driver station, these can all be installed via `pip`. `pyqt5_tools` is also needed to build the UI files, and is also installable from pip.

 ## Installing, building and running
 1. Clone this repository